-For those who do not feel safe to have in person singing, we are still willing and able to offer our songs and companionship to those at the end of life by means of an online platform, should this be helpful and possible.
+For anyone who does not feel safe to have in person singing, we are still willing and able to offer our songs and Companionship to those at the end of life by means of an online platform, should this be helpful and possible.

 We also recognise that, because of the pandemic, many people have been unable to visit the bedside of those they love or to meet to mourn them in the usual ways.
 We would like to offer our songs and solidarity to you too, should you feel this might bring some comfort.
 Please contact us if you wish to request a visit in either case.

 At any time, people who would like to have singing at their own or a friend or family member’s bedside can contact their local group and arrange for a small number of Companions (usually between two and four) to come and sing.
 This may take place in a family home, residential home, hospital, hospice or wherever the person happens to be.
 There is no charge for this, though if people want to make a donation to Companion Voices they are free to do so.

 Courage Sister, Courage Brother – you do not walk alone